FREE AND OPEN TO SUN MEMBERS AND THE PUBLIC

 MOST Upcoming events at the Strong United Neighbors (SUN) TimeBank:

-402 N. Telegraph Rd. beside Dorsey Schools, Oakland Pointe Shopping Center
+402 N. Telegraph Rd. beside Dorsey Schools, Oakland Pointe Shopping Center.
+All events are FREE and (unless noted here) held at the SUN office

-Thursday, August 9, 6-8 p.m.
-The Healing Power of Nature: Discussion with Dr. Renee Statfield Traditional Neuropathic.
-Find out the underlying causes of illnesses or ailments rather than merely eliminate or suppress systems in a natural, healthy way.
+Thursday, October 11, 6-8 p.m. at SUN office, 402 N Telegraph The Healing Power of Nature: Discussion with Dr. Renee Statfield, Traditional Naturopathic Doctor.
+Find out the underlying causes of illnesses or ailments in a natural, healthy way rather than merely eliminate or suppress them.
+An informative and interesting 2 hours.

 UPCOMING PARTNER EVENTS